-An Australian Taskforce on Biofuels appointed by the Prime Minister concluded in 2005 that biofuels offer only very limited greenhouse benefits, which "alone would not warrant further assisting biofuels, given the availability of much cheaper carbon reduction options."
-Life cycle analyses of 10% ethanol liquid fuel blends in Australia have found minimal greenhouse benefits compared to the use of fossil fuels-reductions in greenhouse gas emissions of just 1.7% using wheat to 5.1% with C-molasses using co-generation.
-The emissions savings for biodiesel using 100% canola oil amount to no more than 15 % and no more than 1.5 % for a 5% blend.
+An Australian Taskforce on Biofuels appointed by the Prime Minister1 concluded in 2005 that biofuels offer only very limited greenhouse benefits, which "alone would not warrant further assisting biofuels, given the availability of much cheaper carbon reduction options."2 Life cycle analyses of 10% ethanol liquid fuel blends in Australia have found minimal greenhouse benefits compared to the use of fossil fuels-reductions in greenhouse gas emissions of just 1.7% using wheat to 5.1% with C-molasses using co-generation.
+The emissions savings for biodiesel using 100% canola oil amount to no more than 15 % and no more than 1.5 % for a 5% blend.3 major sources of biofuel greenhouse emissions are the fossil fuels used in agriculture and processing of the feedstock, and agricultural practices, such as soil tillage and fertilisation.
+Nitrogen fertilisers increase outputs of nitrous oxide, a potent greenhouse gas.6 A study about to be published in Atmospheric Chemistry and Physics concludes that generation of nitrous oxide from first-generation biofuel crops is about twice as much as previously thought, as a result of which some biofuels, such as rapeseed and corn, may emit more greenhouse gas emissions than fossil fuels.7

-A recent study published in Science found that when corn was used as a biofuel, emissions were reduced by about 18% below those for conventional gasoline, with an uncertainty band of -36% to +29% (factoring in the use of coproducts).
-Other studies have found even more marginal or negative greenhouse benefits.
-The major sources of biofuel greenhouse emissions are the fossil fuels used in agriculture and processing of the feedstock, and agricultural practices, such as soil tillage and fertilisation.
-Nitrogen fertilisers increase outputs of nitrous oxide, a potent greenhouse gas.
-A study about to be published in Atmospheric Chemistry and Physics concludes that generation of nitrous oxide from first-generation biofuel crops is about twice as much as previously thought, as a result of which some biofuels, such as rapeseed and corn, may emit more greenhouse gas emissions than fossil fuels.
+A recent study published in Science found that when corn was used as a biofuel, emissions were reduced by about 18% below those for conventional gasoline, with an uncertainty band of -36% to +29% (factoring in the use of coproducts).4 Other studies have found even more marginal or negative greenhouse benefits.
+5 The

 Where land is converted from another use that has a higher net sequestration of carbon-eg. native forests or grasslands-the cropping of biofuels contributes to, rather than mitigates, climate change.
-One of the worst examples is the clearing of Indonesia's peat forests to plant oil palm, in the process destroying carbon sinks, releasing large stores of greenhouse gases, and reducing biodiversity.
-A recent study published in the journal Science found that over a 30 year period the greenhouse gas emissions saved by biofuels would be much less than the savings that could be achieved by using the same land for forestion.
-"In all cases, forestation of an equivalent area of land would sequester two to nine times more carbon over a 30-year period than the emissions avoided by the use of the biofuel."
+One of the worst examples is the clearing of Indonesia's peat forests to plant oil palm, in the process destroying carbon sinks, releasing large stores of greenhouse gases, and reducing biodiversity.8 A recent study published in the journal Science found that over a 30 year period the greenhouse gas emissions saved by biofuels would be much less than the savings that could be achieved by using the same land for forestion.
+"In all cases, forestation of an equivalent area of land would sequester two to nine times more carbon

+1 While many biofuel proponents point to millions of hectares of 'wastelands' that could be transformed by energy crops (65 million hectares in India), and talk of 'miracle' crops such as jatropha that require no irrigation or fertilisation, the reality is that yields in such circumstances will be low.
+As a reviewer of jatropha projects in developing countries points out, "marginal over a 30-year period than the emissions avoided by the use of the biofuel."
 After taking this opportunity cost into account, the emissions cost of liquid biofuels was found to exceed that of fossil fuels.
 In other words, it is better to use fossil fuels more efficiently, conserve existing natural vegetation, and restore natural forest and grassland habitats on cropland not needed for food.
 The study concluded that the only biofuel option that may be efficacious in the short term is conversion of woody biomass, which is compatible with retention of forest carbon stocks.